rohan-varma/rohan-varma.github.io/_posts/2017-8-24-Regularization.md

 $$ R[h(x)] = \sum_{(x, y)} L( h(x), y) p(x, y) $$

 across all possible $$ (x, y)$$ pairs.
-However, this is impossible since we don't know the underlying probability distribution that describes our dataset, so instead we seek to approximate the risk function by minimizing a loss function acros the data that we have observed:
+However, this is impossible since we don't know the underlying probability distribution that describes our dataset, so instead we seek to approximate the risk function by minimizing a loss function across the data that we have observed:

 $$ \frac{1}{N} \sum_{i = 1}^{N} L(h(x), y) $$